Master's in Nursing; Family Nurse Practitioner

 - Students are expected to possess basic computer skills, including word processing.

 Students must apply and submit all admission requirements via the Apply Yourself system available through the graduate college.
-Items 4-9 below will need to be submitted electronically to the Apply Yourself application.
-If admitted to the MSN program, you must submit all documents listed on No. 10 directly to the School of Nursing.
+Items 4-8 below will need to be submitted electronically to the Apply Yourself application.

 - BSN degree with a cumulative GPA of 3.00 or GPA of 3.00 in the last two years of undergraduate nursing work.
 The undergraduate nursing course work must have been completed at a nursing program accredited by the National League for Nursing Accrediting Commission or Commission on Collegiate Nursing education.